Bardoctorus/h2d/README.md

 # TODO

-- Add a loop to continue the program until a quit command [ ]
+- Add a loop to continue the program until a quit command [x]
+- MAke quit command work []
 - Add octal and binary to output [ ]
 - Add input choice so you can input any one and get the conversion from any of the others. [ ]